 A swimming pool is at its most appealing when the water is clear and sparkling, which is only achievable if it is kept free of algae.
 The process of discouraging / destroying microorganisms is called sanitization.
-This subsection is the first of two discussing different sanitizing chemicals and focuses on the one which is by far the most common - chlorine.
+The most common method of sanitization is by far chlorine.

-There are several different chemicals that can introduce chlorine into the water, but they all create the same active form once dissolved - hypochlorous acid (HOCI).
+There are several different chemicals that can introduce chlorine into the water, but they all create the same active form once dissolved - hypochlorous acid (HOCl).
 A key characteristic of chlorine-based sanitizers that is sometimes missed in discussions is that they are strong oxidizers.
 This means that not only do they kill living microorganisms, but they also break down non-living organic contaminants such as natural skin oils, waste products, skin care products, and organic contaminants from leaves, soil, etc. (e.g. humic acids, tannins).

-Five common forms of chlorine are described below.
+Four common forms of chlorine are described below.
 They are differentiated as being either 'stabilized', or 'un-stabilized.'
 For more details on stabilization, see the Stabilizer section.